 Camp Chef Pursuit Portable Small condo friendly Pellet Grill is the ultimate outdoor cooking grill.
 It makes a great grill for patios, balconies, terraces, and other outdoor living areas.

 - The cool thing about the Camp Chef Pursuit is that it folds up into a neat, compact size for storage.
-Legs can be folded and transform the grill into a compact design that can be transported easily.
+Legs can be folded and transformed the grill into a compact design that can be transported easily.
 You can fold the grill back to make it easy to store on your apartment deck or patio.

 - The smoker comes with a PID controller, which can maintain consistent temperatures (+/- 5ºF), in the 160º F – 500ºF range.
 What’s more, it has adjustable smoke settings, allowing you to choose one between 1-10.

 - It comes with 2 meat probes and an ash Cleanout System.